Hermannjr/Interview-Prep/java.md

 * **Visibility limit:** A child class loader can find the class in the parent class loader; however, a parent class loader cannot find the class in the child class loader.
 * **Unload is not allowed:** A class loader can load a class but cannot unload it.
 Instead of unloading, the current class loader can be deleted, and a new class loader can be created.

 Class loader delegation model:

 ![./Images/delegation_model.png](./Images/delegation_model.png)

+When a class loader is requested for class load, it checks whether or not the class exists in the class loader cache, the parent class loader, and itself, in the order listed.
+In short, it checks whether or not the class has been loaded in the class loader cache.
+If not, it checks the parent class loader.
+If the class is not found in the bootstrap class loader, the requested class loader searches for the class in the file system.

+* **Bootstrap class loader:** This is created when running the JVM.
+It loads Java APIs, including object classes.
+Unlike other class loaders, it is implemented in native code instead of Java.
+* **Extension class loader:** It loads the extension classes excluding the basic Java APIs.
+It also loads various security extension functions.
+* **System class loader:** If the bootstrap class loader and the extension class loader load the JVM components, the system class loader loads the application classes.
+It loads the class in the $CLASSPATH specified by the user.
+* **User-defined class loader:** This is a class loader that an application user directly creates on the code.

+**Why write a custom class loader?**

+You might want to write your own class loader so that you can load classes from an alternate repository, partition user code, or unload classes.

+There are three main reasons why you might want to write your own class loader.

+1. To allow class loading from alternative repositories.
+    This is the most common case, in which an application developer might want to load classes from other locations, for example, over a network connection.

+2. To partition user code.
+    This case is less frequently used by application developers, but widely used in servlet engines.

+3. To allow the unloading of classes.
+    This case is useful if the application creates large numbers of classes that are used for only a finite period.
+Because a class loader maintains a cache of the classes that it has loaded, these classes cannot be unloaded until the class loader itself has been dereferenced.
+For this reason, system and extension classes are never unloaded, but application classes can be unloaded when their class loader is.

 ---